yhatt/jsx-slack/README.md

 ## Motivation

 When developing Slack-integrated app, continuous maintenance of the rich contents is a difficult task.
-A team member must read and write JSON with deep knowledge about Slack API.
+A team member must read and write JSON with deep knowledge about a specification of Slack messaging.

 Slack has shipped [Block Kit] and [Block Kit Builder], and efforts to develop app easily.
 And I believe JSX-based template would enhance a developer experience of Slack app to the next stage.